-In a recent survey by ZERO, only 41 percent of men with prostate cancer were referred to an oncologist at some point during their prostate cancer journey.
+In a 2014 survey by ZERO, only 41 percent of men with prostate cancer were referred to an oncologist at some point during their prostate cancer journey.
 Click here to hear what patients and caregivers are saying about their prostate cancer experience.

 Most of the time the physician who makes the diagnosis of prostate cancer is the urologist.
 It is important to work with the urologist as you put together your team for treatment and support.
 Specialists involved in the treatment and management of prostate cancer are noted below.